S0LsTicee/Metatranscriptomics_Analysis/README.md

    * **UniFrac (Weighted/Unweighted)** - Incorporates phylogenetic relationships (how closely related the bacteria are to one another).
 2. **Clustering Algorithm** - Groups the samples in the distance matrix hierarchically.
 Common algorithms include Ward's method, average linkage, or complete linkage.

 Typically, dendrograms are plotted alongside _heatmaps_ or _metadata bars_.
 * **Heatmaps** - Displays the abundance of specific bacterial taxa (on the phylum or genus level), depicting exactly which bacteria are driving the clusters.
 * **Metadata Bars** - Color-coded bars indicating traits such as disease state, diet, or treatment, etc.

 ### Cladogram
+Displays taxonomic changes in the gut microbiome between groups.
+Common tools include LEfSe and [GraPhlAn](https://github.com/biobakery/graphlan/wiki).

+**LEfSe (Linear Discriminant Analysis Effect Size)** - discovers metagenomic biomarkers that identify, rank, and visualize features differentially abundant between two or more biological groups.
+It combines statistical significance with biological relevance to find features that explain differences between conditions.
+    * **Kruskal-Wallis Rank-Sum Test** - Detects features with significant differential abundance.
+    * **Wilcoxon Rank-Sum Test** - Evaluates biological consistency among subclasses.
+    * **Linear Discriminant Analysis (LDA)** - Estimates the effect size of each differentially abundant feature.
+LDA scores indicate the magnitude of differences.

+**GraPhlAn (Graphical Phylogenetic Analysis)** - generates high-quality, circular visualizations of taxonomic and phylogenetic trees that display evolutionary relationships alongside metadata, species abundance, biomarkers, and metabolic functions.
+It requires an input of a tree from pipelines like LEfSe.

+**_Key Features & Functions:_**
+* Visualizes multi-level annotations (taxonomic ranks from Phylum to Strain).
+* Displays abundance and phenotypic data using varying clade sizes, ring annotations, and gradients.
+* Visually highlights bacterial markers that are different between experimental conditions.
+* **Taxonomic Trees** - Illustrates the composition of microbial communities with nested rings.
+* **Functional Ontologies** - Displays enriched metabolic pathways or gene functions.
+* **Phylogenetic Structures** - Shows evolutionary distance and relationships.